acerutti/ucl-forest-weather/README.md

-# Data Pipeline to Detect Deforestation Causes in Indonesia (ucl-forest-weather)
+# Data Pipeline to Detect Deforestation Causes in Indonesia

 Data Pipeline to store forest satellite images and weather data to analyse deforestation causes in Indonesia better.